Warning: Contains major spoilers for Avengers: Infinity War.

 Avengers 4 title

-Clearly we don't know the title yet.
-It was originally given as 'Avengers: Infinity War – Part 2'.
+We're still waiting to learn the title, which was originally given as 'Avengers: Infinity War – Part 2'.

 Avengers 4 cast

-Avengers: Infinity War is shaping up to have the biggest superhero movie cast ever, and unless Marvel surprises us by killing off a significant portion of their heroes, we expect most of those actors will be back for part 2.
+Avengers: Infinity War had the biggest superhero movie cast ever, and even though a load of them are apparently dead, we still expect most of those actors will be back for part two.

 Directors Anthony and Joe Russo are returning after Infinity War.
 Well, 'returning' isn't quite the right word, as they filmed the two movies back-to-back.
 And Brolin hinted that it might be their final project for Marvel.